All Episodes

 That was an impressive show of power, don't you think?

-Already Cuomo and Christie have been forced to cave before Obama's onslaught.
+Already, Cuomo and Christie have been forced to cave before Obama's onslaught.

 So it's really clear that Obama can act and he can act fast when it's something that really matters to him, such as making sure that people who might have Ebola aren't cooped up for 21 days.

-But it's happening right before our very eyes.
+This is unbelievable to me, but it's happening right before our very eyes.

 I mean, who do these governors trying to protect?

-They are doctors, these these governors, they're not doctors.
+They are doctors, these governors.

 They have no background whatsoever.